The Silk Roads: Reception

 According to the aforementioned K. Laug and S. Rance, the Silk Road helped India's economy to grow swiftly, but Frankopan failed to account for the country's rapid population expansion and the increasing wealth gap.
-Sanmartí disagrees with Frankopan's assertion that there is no longer any space on Earth for nations to compete for, implying that Eurasia would return to its former position as the world's centre.
-There are still many places on Earth that are covered by water that have not been explored, and people are still exploring planets beyond Earth.
-The emergence of renewable energy may lead to the decline of oil in the Middle East, and people are still exploring planets beyond Earth.
+Marcal Sanmartí found several minor inaccuracies in the book, as well as other components that were missing, although for a 650-page book this may be considered insignificant.
+He concludes his study by telling the reader that this book is an anti-Eurocentrism collection, not a tool for comprehending world history.
+Sanmartí disagrees with Frankopan's assertion that there is no longer any space on Earth for nations to compete for, implying that Eurasia would return to its former position as the world's centre..

-Frankopan's dismissive attitude towards Northern European engagement in the Asian slave trade, while ignoring the substantial demand for such captives in Central Asian and Middle Eastern markets, is also problematic.
+Frankopan's dismissive attitude towards Northern European engagement in the Asian slave trade, while ignoring the substantial demand for such captives in Central Asian and Middle Eastern markets, is also problematic, according to Alexandra Leonzini.
 Throughout the book, Frankopan emphasizes the Europeans' heinous activities while ignoring the equally heinous atrocities committed simultaneously in Eurasia.

-Guha argues that from the beginning of the book through Columbus' voyages, the description of the Black Death brings the subject into the modern part, and afterwards it has lost the "focus" it was meant to express.
-A new history of the world does not need to include extensive descriptions of the Nazi and Soviet truce of 1939-1941.
-Moreover, the conflicts content in Afghanistan and Iraq is unnecessary.
+Ramachandra Guha argues that from the beginning of the book through Columbus' voyages, the description of the Black Death brings the subject into the modern part, and afterwards it has lost the "focus" it was meant to express.
 To Guha the book provides an outdated history that lacks a description of much of human life.
-Frankopan focuses more on describing urban civilization: Being the history of the city the main object of description, its main characters are mostly warriors, rulers, merchants and priests.
 Poor people and women do not appear.
 Frankopan points out the role in history of mainly European personalities, without mentioning figures such as Mustafa Kemal Atatürk or Ho Chi Minh.